What is Data Linkage?

 How is linked data used?

 Research using linked data is very reliable and efficient as it uses data from the whole population not from small samples of the population.
-The linkages between administrative and research or clinical datasets provides an evidence base for policy makers and researchers to better understand population health and wellbeing and implement and evaluate service delivery and programs.
+The linkages between administrative and research or clinical datasets provide an evidence base for policy makers and researchers to better understand population health and wellbeing and implement and evaluate service delivery and programs.

 - The burden and cost of injury attributable to health care use and mortality in Australia